Skip to Main Content

 Hiring - Library Processes

 • The form should be completed each semester for every student you supervise.
-This is a change from past practice, and it will allow Edith to keep accurate data.
+This is a change from past practice, and it will allow Carlee to keep accurate data.
 In the past, we only had to submit a PAF for new hires or when a student had a change in pay or position.

 • To access the form, you will be prompted for your @gettysburg.edu login and password.